TerrordactylDesigns/boombot/README.md

 * /winning - random Charlie Sheen quote from the API
 * 8ball <question> - magic 8 ball answers all
 * buddy, guy, friend - say any of these in chat and be met with the appropriate line from the South Park episode.
+* /blernsball - IF SET UP - returns the latest baseball events as they happen

 ##Administrator/"The Master":